Want to Offer Employee Perks? Here Are 13 Great Ideas

-Employee perks and incentives can help attract and retain top talent.
-Glassdoor research shows 57 percent of job seekers say perks are highly influential when deciding whether to accept a job.
+Employee perks and benefits can help attract and retain top talent.
+According to research by Glassdoor, nearly 60% of job seekers say perks are a big factor when deciding whether to accept a job.
 That’s especially important in today’s tight job market.

-Creative perks and incentives help employees see how organizations stand out from their competition.
+Creative perks help people to see how organizations stand out from the competition.
 Prospective employees see that the company takes good care of its people, while current employees remain engaged and satisfied.

-Employee perks and incentives say a lot about the personality and culture of an organization as well.
-Perks and incentives don’t create company culture, but they do reinforce it.
+Employee perk programs say a lot about the personality and culture of an organization as well.
+Benefits don’t create a company culture, but they do reinforce it.
 The best ideas for your employee perks and incentives are the ones that will be a natural fit for your culture and the types of people within it.

-Perks are non-cash extras that are offered to employees to increase their happiness and job satisfaction and enhance their quality of life.
+Perks are non-cash extras that are offered to employees to increase their job satisfaction and help enhance their quality of life.
 Incentives are rewards (sometimes including cash) that encourage or acknowledge great job performance by individuals or groups.

 With so many options available, how do you choose the right ideas for your employee perks and incentives?
-It helps to follow these three steps:
+It may help to follow these three steps:

 - Define the perk or incentive’s role or purpose